Indoor Cat Care Guide

 How often does an indoor cat need to go to the vet?

-Once a year for a wellness exam is the minimum for healthy adult indoor cats.
-Kittens need more frequent visits in the first year for vaccinations and development monitoring.
-Cats over 10 years old benefit from twice-yearly checkups because age-related conditions like kidney disease and hyperthyroidism progress quickly and are best caught early.
-This article is for informational purposes only.
-Always consult your vet for guidance specific to your cat’s health history.
+Once a year for a wellness exam is the minimum for healthy adult cats.
+Cats over 10 years old benefit from twice-yearly checkups to catch age-related conditions early.

 How do I know if my indoor cat is bored?